 1. If you have a problem relating to Sandersons UK, please discuss this with one of our branch staff.
 Our aim is to deal with your problem sympathetically, fairly and quickly.

 2. If you feel that the matter is not being resolved to your satisfaction, please ask to speak to the Manager of the Branch dealing with your enquiry.
 The Manager will try to resolve the matter on the day you raise your complaint, although whether this is possible will, of course, depend on the nature of the complaint.

 3. If the response by our Branch Manager does not resolve the matter to your satisfaction please write to the Head of Department your query relates to.
 This can be sent to our head office at 26a Castle Street, Canterbury, Kent, CT1 2PU or by email to email@example.com.

 4. A letter of acknowledgement will be sent to you within 3 working days.
 This will set out our understanding of your complaint and give an undertaking of when we will be able to reply in greater detail.
-Our response should always be within 14 days of our acknowlegement letter.
+Our response should always be within 14 working days of our acknowlegement letter.